First Wirth cabinet: In office

 The first Wirth government continued to take steps to comply with the Treaty of Versailles.
 Article 229 stated that "persons guilty of criminal acts against the nationals of one of the Allied and Associated Powers will be brought before the military tribunals of that Power".
 In 1920 it was agreed that the accused be tried before the German High Court in Leipzig.
 The first trial, that of Karl Heynen, the warden of a prisoner of war camp, began on 23 May 1921.
 He was found guilty and sentenced to ten months in prison.

 Under the requirements of Article 88 of the Treaty of Versailles, the population of the ethnically mixed region of Upper Silesia held a referendum on 20 March 1921 to decide whether they wanted to remain in Germany or become part of the newly founded Second Polish Republic.
-Sixty percent of the voters opted to stay in Germany.
+Sixty per cent of the voters opted to stay in Germany.
 The election results led Polish insurgents to start the Third Silesian Uprising, which was resisted by local Freikorps units.
-On 20 October, under a recommendation of the League of Nations, about a third of Upper Silesia's territory, half of the population and around 80% of its heavy industry was awarded to Poland.
+On 20 October, under a recommendation of the League of Nations, about a third of Upper Silesia's territory, half of the population and around 80% of its heavy industry were awarded to Poland.
 The decision raised a storm of protest in Germany.